unitejs/cli/README.md

 * clientPackage
 * platform

-All argument values are case insensitive.
+Argument names are case sensitive but values are case insensitive, argument values with spaces should be enclosed in quotes.

+# Commands

 ## unite help